metpalash/bkfs-document-classification/README.md

   After getting the best pick among the algorithms, i have performed grid search to perform the hyperparameter tuning.

+- ```ml/model_ann.ipynb``` :

+  I had issues with implementing NN on my mac with m1 chip, tensorflow kept crashing on me.
+I tried to implement something on google colab notebooks.
+This is an ANN notebook from google colab.
+Due to limited ram on the notebooks if was not able to do a lot for nn.
+Basic NN i modeled didn't perform that well compared to the LinearSVM and SGD.

 - ```ml/model_evaluation.ipynb``` :

   This notebook consist of the model_evaluation metrics on test data as well as overall data